Gilbert du Motier, Marquis de Lafayette: Champs de Mars massacre

 Lafayette's public standing continued to decline through the latter half of 1791.
 The radical Cordeliers organized an event at the Champ de Mars on 17 July to gather signatures on a petition to the National Assembly that it either abolish the monarchy or allow its fate to be decided in a referendum.
 The assembled crowd was estimated to be anywhere from 10,000 to 50,000 people.
 The protesters, finding two men hiding under an altar at the event, accused of being either spies or of potentially planting explosives, eventually hung the men from lampposts and placed their heads on the ends of pikes.
 Lafayette rode into the Champ de Mars at the head of his troops to restore order, but they were met with the throwing of stones from the crowd.
-Indeed, an assassination attempt was made on Lafayette, however the gunman’s pistol misfired at close range.
+Indeed, an assassination attempt was made on Lafayette, however the gunman's pistol misfired at close range.
 The soldiers began to first fire above the crowd in order to intimidate and disperse them, which only led to retaliation and eventually the death of two volunteer chasseurs.
-Inevitably, the National Guard was ordered to fire on the crowd, wounding and killing an unknown amount.
+The National Guard was ordered to fire on the crowd, wounding and killing an unknown number of people.
 Accounts from those close to Lafayette claim that around ten citizens were killed in the event, whereas other accounts propose fifty-four, and the sensational newspaper publisher Jean-Paul Marat claimed over four hundred bodies had been disposed of into the river later that night.

 Martial law was declared, and the leaders of the mob fled and went into hiding, such as Danton and Marat.
-Lafayette's reputation among many political clubs decreased dramatically, especially with articles in the press, such as the Revolutions de Paris describing the event at the Champ de Mars as “Men, Women, and Children were massacred on the altar of the nation on the Field of the Federation”.
+Lafayette's reputation among many political clubs decreased dramatically, especially with articles in the press, such as the Révolutions de Paris describing the event at the Champ de Mars as "Men, Women, and Children were massacred on the altar of the nation on the Field of the Federation".
 Immediately after the massacre, a crowd of rioters attacked Lafayette's home and attempted to harm his wife.
 The Assembly finalized a constitution in September, and Lafayette resigned from the National Guard in early October, with a semblance of constitutional law restored.